 Saffron milkcaps, a crunchy, tasty mushroom that have been enjoyed for millenia.
 Supposedly milkcaps were one of the first mushrooms to be used in cooking that we have evidence of, featured in a fresco from the Roman ruins of Herculaneum.

-In modern-day, the saffron milkcap is pretty much the national mushroom of Spain, where it’s known as the “rovellon”.
+In modern-day, the saffron milkcap is pretty much the national mushroom of Spain, where it’s known as the “rovellon”, or in other regions as the “niscalo”.
 Doing an internet search for rovellons will turn up lot of fun information and recipes.

 At first I thought they probably don’t grow in the areas I hunt in the Midwest, and It took me a long time to finally find a nice patch.
 I searched every year and could only come up with one or two, here and there.
 Finally in the fall of 2013 I hit a great spot in a white pine forest at just the right time.
 They are great mushrooms, and have a nice crunchy texture, if you can get to them before the bugs do that is.